diegoengelhard/Cusotmer-Order-Insight-Tracker/README.md

 # Customer Order Insight Tracker

 Customer Order Insight Tracker is a lightweight web application built with ASP.NET Core, designed to provide quick insights into the Northwind database.
 It allows users to search for customers by country and view their corresponding order history.
-The application also features a custom middleware to track and log all incoming web requests.
+The application also features a custom action filter to track and log all incoming web requests directly to a SQL Server database.

 ## **Architecture Overview**

 The project follows a traditional server-rendered web application model, enhanced with client-side libraries for a dynamic user experience.

 *   **Backend**: A robust API and web server built with **C#** and **ASP.NET Core 8**.
 It uses an **Entity Framework Core** data layer to communicate with a **SQL Server** database.
-A **CoreWCF** service is also implemented to expose business logic, although the frontend primarily communicates via MVC controller actions.
+A **CoreWCF** service is implemented to expose all business logic via SOAP.
 *   **Frontend**: A server-rendered UI using **Razor Views (.cshtml)**.
 The user interface is made interactive with **AngularJS** for handling user input and **Kendo UI** for displaying data in powerful grids.
-The layout is styled using **Bootstrap**.
+The Kendo DataSource is configured to communicate **directly with the CoreWCF SOAP service**.
 *   **Database**: The application relies on the classic **Northwind** database, which is set up manually on a local SQL Server instance.
 *   **Resilience & Fallback Strategy**: The application automatically checks the SQL Server connection at startup (with 3 retry attempts).
-If the connection fails, it **automatically falls back to CSV files** (`data/customers.csv`, `data/orders.csv`) to ensure the application remains functional even without a database.
+If the connection fails, it **automatically falls back to local CSV files** (`data/customers.csv`, `data/orders.csv`) to ensure the application remains functional even without a database.
-*   **Request Logging**: A custom **Action Filter** (`WebTrackerActionFilter`) intercepts all incoming requests and logs them to a CSV file (`data/webtracker.csv`) for auditing purposes.
+*   **Request Logging**: A custom **Action Filter** (`WebTrackerActionFilter`) intercepts all incoming requests and logs them to the `webTracker` table in the **SQL Server database** for auditing purposes.

 ## **Local Setup and Execution Guide**